Limitex/ComfyUI-Diffusers/README.md

 ### Workflow 1

-This is a program that allows you to use Huggingface Diffusers module with ComfyUI.
+This is a program that allows you to use Hugging Face Diffusers module with ComfyUI.
 Additionally, Stream Diffusion is also available.

 ![Workflow](img/workflow.png)